I'm a guitarist and bassist with over 35 years of experience as a musician.

 No matter what style of music you are into, you won’t have to look far to find a like-minded guitar builder.
 The electric guitar can trace its roots back to the big-band days, and there are several companies that excel at creating excellent guitars for jazz.
-Likewise, there are those companies that have grabbed on to the heavy metal genre and make guitars built for extreme mayhem.
+Likewise, there are those companies that have grabbed on to the heavy metal genre.

 However, in this article, we’re going to look at guitar brands that have forged their reputation in rock music.
 These are the companies that have not only shaped the sound of the rock genre as we know it today but continue to offer instruments modern players can count on.

 In the list below you certainly find companies that build high-priced instruments, but I’m not one of those guitarists that will tell you that you need to play expensive gear to get anywhere.
 In fact, my message is usually the exact opposite.

 Every company has the gems of their lineups, and they are worth every penny if you can afford them.
 But also I encourage you to look deep into their catalogs for those diamonds in the rough, those instruments that bring a lot of value for the price.
 Find a guitar you love and grab it, and if it doesn’t cost a fortune that’s all the better.

 Remember this is all based on my own experience and opinion, so be sure to do your own research and decide for yourself.

 Here is my list of the top 10 rock guitar brands:

 At the top of my list is Gibson, the company responsible for one of the best guitar brands of all time: The Les Paul.
 This is an instrument born in the early 1950s, but Gibson had been making amazing acoustic and hollow-body electric guitars long before that.